Top Fragrant Houseplants

 Test Garden Tip: Arabian jasmine is a shrubby vine; you can let the stems grow long and train them on a trellis or grow in an arching mound.

 You're sure to fall in love with the sweet scent of orange, lemon, grapefruit, or other citrus blossoms.
-Most are surprisingly easy to grow, provided you give them enough light.
+Most make good houseplants because they are surprisingly easy to grow, provided you give them enough light.
 If you're patient, you may even get to enjoy homegrown fruits.

 Name: Citrus selections